How to Enable Verbose Logging

 To enable logging:

 That is it.
+Messages will be written to the debuglog.txt file in the Adams Web root directory or in the directory with the executable.
 The subsequent sections give additional information if needed.

 Where to Find the NLog Configuration File

 The nlog configuration file is called web.nlog. and is located in the same directory the application's web.config.

 If this is missing, then nlog looks for a nlog.config in the bin directory.